midtown-ai/www/docs/glossary/d.md

 ## Delayed Reward

- `You must reward for the correct outcome!` Do not only reward for the completion of an assignment, but for passing the final exam.
+ ==You must reward for the correct outcome!== Do not only reward for the completion of an assignment, but for passing the final exam.
 Ex: In chess, what matters is winning the game, not really how many piece you have kept at the end!

  See also [D], [Addiction], [Reinforcement Learning], [Reward Shaping]